 Piotrek: What is not so great?
 Antagonists, as usual.
 Marvel heroes, in movies, mostly struggle with themselves 😉 Here, the first generation of mutants essentially lost, and their only victory was in saving the hope the young ones brought.

 Ola: But is this really hope?
 I won’t spoil anything but there is a scene of communal vendetta that finds its graphic roots in stories like Children of the Corn.
 One that left me very much in doubt as to the moral compass of the next generation – abused, freakishly powerful children without the moral guidance of Professor X, or even Spidey.
 The question of who will they become is an open one – but transcending one’s past is a very difficult challenge.

 Piotrek: Is this the best superhero movie ever?
 I’ve only seen it once so far, and it’s too early to judge, but it surely is one of the absolute best.
 And it should also entertain – and make think – people usually uninterested in this genre.
 I was moved and so sorry to see all the mutants I met go, most of them before the film even began.
-It’s rare in the age of easy happy ends, but I hoped with all my cold, sarcastic heart for a slightly less grim conclusion.
+It’s rare in the age of easy happy endings, but I hoped with all my cold, sarcastic heart for a slightly less grim conclusion.
 While knowing it could not be so, by both the internal logic of the story and the rules of the genre.